penguinpowernz/mole/README.md

 - [ ] add host key checking for clients
 - [ ] allow generating server config in a client config file and vice versa
 - [ ] add remote port forwarding
+- [ ] some kind of statistics or status for the client and server